 A handful of almonds may shore up your immune system from the effects of stress.
 A recommended 1/4 cup serving carries nearly 50% of the daily recommended amount of vitamin E, which helps boost the immune system.
 And they have riboflavin and niacin, B vitamins that may help you bounce back from the effects of stress.

-Grapefruits have a good amount of vitamin C. But science has yet to prove that you can easily get enough vitamin C through foods alone, without supplementation, to help treat cold and flu.
-However, grapefruit is packed with flavonoids -- natural chemical compounds that have been found to increase immune system activation.
+Grapefruit is packed with flavonoids -- natural chemical compounds that have been found to increase immune system activation.
+They have a good amount of vitamin C too.
 Dislike grapefruits?
 Try oranges or tangerines.

 Wheat germ is the part of a wheat seed that feeds a baby wheat plant, so it is full of nutrients.
 It has zinc, antioxidants, and B vitamins among other vital vitamins and minerals.
 Wheat germ also offers a good mix of fiber, protein, and some good fat.
 Substitute wheat germ for part of the regular flour called for in baked goods and other recipes.